Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 }

-}'Schema validation failures return HTTP 400 errors with the message Generated JSON does not match the expected schema.
+Schema validation failures may occur and return HTTP 400 errors with the message Generated JSON does not match the expected schema.
 Please adjust your prompt.

 Resolution strategies:

-User input handling: Include explicit instructions for invalid or incompatible inputs.
+# Retry on validation failureUser input handling: Include explicit instructions for invalid or incompatible inputs.
 Models attempt schema adherence even with unrelated data, potentially causing hallucinations.
 Specify fallback responses (empty fields, error messages) for incompatible inputs.

 Output quality: Structured outputs are designed to output schema compliance but not semantic accuracy.
 For persistent errors, refine instructions, add system message examples, or decompose complex tasks.
 See the prompt engineering guide for optimization techniques.